Multiple crews battle buildings on fire at former sawmill

-Fire crews battled multiple buildings on fire at a former sawmill in Putāruru overnight.
+Fire crews battled multiple buildings on fire at the site of a former sawmill in Putāruru overnight.

 A Fire and Emergency NZ spokesman said at least 12 appliances and a command unit responded to the fire after it was reported just before 11pm.